Alukobeth/Mexico-Restaurant-Rating/README.md

 ![](que2.JPG)

 86% of the consumers are students, 12% are employed while 2% are unemployed.
 Students dominated restaurants patronage in the 3 cities used in this dataset in Mexico.
 This is probably influenced by the proximity of restaurants to schools.
 The employed probably couldn’t visit restaurants because of their tight schedule.
-We have to take the age group of the consumers into consideration, 21–25 age group had the most
- So yes, there is a bias in the data sample
+We have to take the age group of the consumers into consideration, 21–25 age group had the most so yes, there is a bias in the data sample.
- 63% of the consumers used public transport.
+ Also, 63% of the consumers used public transport.
 This resonates with the occupation of the consumers and age group.
 27% preferred private car while 11% walked to the restaurant.

  ## Market Demand and Supply